bernardojachegou/netflix_javascript_DIO/README.md

 ## :computer: Running:

-1 - Just download the project and open it using any IDE.
+1 - Just download the project and open it using any IDE or go to https://bernardojachegou.github.io/netflix_javascript_DIO/